Frosted Butterfly Sugar Cookies

-Cake queen Peggy Porschen is behind the sugar cookie recipe I used for the butterflies.
-Obviously you can use any cookie cutter shape you have at hand to make these, but the butterflies look quite sweet with the two shades of icing swirled together.
-On top I’ve piped a thicker royal icing for the border and a thinner royal icing to fill or “flood” the inside of the cookie.
+Here are some super adorable Frosted Butterfly Sugar Cookies inspired by cake queen Peggy Porschen.
+You could always change the shape and use a different cookie cutter, but I love these butterfly cookies with two shades of icing swirled together.
+On top, I’ve piped a thicker royal icing for the border and a thinner royal icing to fill or “flood” the inside of the cookie.

 Royal Icing Outline